yt-project/yt/doc/source/developing/developing.rst

 And then you can just issue ``hg myupdate`` to get at the tip of the yt branch of the main yt repository.

 You can then make changes and ``hg commit`` them.
+If you prefer working with `bookmarks <http://mercurial.selenic.com/wiki/Bookmarks>`_, you may want to make a bookmark before committing your changes, such as ``hg bookmark mybookmark``.

-To push to your fork on BitBucket you issue the following:
+To push to your fork on BitBucket if you didn't use a bookmark, you issue the following:

 .. code-block:: bash